Degu food and natural Degu food for Degus in the Degu Webshop!

 In stock

-You can order Degoe food and natural Degoe food easily and quickly at DRD Knaagdierwinkel® the online Degoe Webshop!
+You can easily and quickly order Degu food and natural Degu food at DRD Rodent Shop ®, the online Degu Webshop!

-Are you looking for food for your beloved Degus?
-Welcome to the online destination for high-quality dough food and natural dough food!
-At DRD Knaagdierwinkel Degoe Webshop you will find an extensive range of top brands, perfectly tailored to the specific needs of your degu.
-With us you can order different types and brands of degu food effortlessly and quickly.
-We understand how important it is to give your degu the right nutrition.
+Are you looking for degu food for your beloved Degus?
+Welcome to the online destination for high-quality degu food and natural degu food!
+At DRD Rodent Shop Degoe Webshop you will find an extensive range of top brands, perfectly tailored to the specific needs of your degu.
+With us you can easily and quickly order different types and brands of degu food.
+We understand how important it is to give your degu the right food.
 Order today and give your little friend the tasty meals he deserves!

 Natural Diet for Healthy Degus - Discover Our Offer!

-Did you know that in the wild, degus enjoy grasses, herbs, bark, leaves and more?
-With us you will find high-quality hay as basic food, supplemented with low-energy, balanced chunks full of essential nutrients.
-Maintain a healthy diet with our natural dough food!
+Did you know that degus in the wild enjoy grasses, herbs, bark, leaves and more?
+With us you will find high-quality hay as a basic feed, supplemented with low-energy, balanced chunks full of essential nutrients.
+Ensure a healthy diet with our natural degu food!

-Folivore/herbivore = collective name for herbivorous animals that specialize in herbs and leaves.
+Folivore/herbivore = collective name for plant-eating animals that specialize in herbs and leaves.

-A degu's gastrointestinal tract is not very muscular.
-To keep the digestive system going, food must be replenished again and again.
-To prevent digestive disturbances, it is important that the animals can eat at any time.
-To prevent the animals from becoming too fat, it is important to choose a diet that is adapted to the specific animal species.
+The gastrointestinal tract of a degu is not very muscular.
+In order to keep the digestive system going, food must be replenished continuously.
+In order to prevent digestive disorders, it is important that the animals can eat at any time.
+In order to prevent the animals from becoming too fat, it is important to choose a diet that is adapted to the specific animal species.

 Degus are herbivores.
 They naturally eat grasses, seeds, and dry plant parts.
 Degus need unlimited hay.
 This is important to get enough fiber.
-In addition, chewing hay contributes to good tooth wear.
-In addition to hay, degus need low-energy chunks that contain all the necessary nutrients, vitamins and minerals.
-They also need gnawing wood to wear down their teeth.
+In addition, chewing on hay contributes to good tooth wear.
+In addition to hay, degus need a low-energy pellet that contains all the necessary nutrients, vitamins, and minerals.
+In addition, they need gnawing wood to wear down their teeth.
 Degus are naturally accustomed to a sparse diet.
-If they consume too much sugar, they quickly become overweight.
-Fruit is therefore not suitable for degus, as it contains too many natural sugars.
-In addition to hay, gnawing wood and degu chunks, vegetables and herbs can also be fed.
+If they get too much sugar, they quickly become too fat.
+Fruit is therefore not suitable for degus, it contains too many natural sugars.
+In addition to hay, gnawing wood, and degu pellets, vegetables and herbs can also be fed.
 It is important that a new vegetable is introduced carefully.
-Always start with a very small piece and you can then build up slowly.
+Always start with a very small piece, you can then slowly build this up.
 Also note that not all types of vegetables are safe for degus.
-Typical features of the herbivorous digestive system of the degu are the lifelong teeth and molars, the weakly muscled gastrointestinal tract and the appendix fermentation with the eating of the appendix droppings.
-In nature, degus spend a large part of the day consuming food.
+Typical characteristics of the herbivorous digestive system of the degu are the teeth and molars that grow throughout their life, the weakly muscular gastrointestinal tract and the caecal fermentation with the eating of the caecal pellets.
+In the wild, degus spend a large part of the day taking in food.
 Eating breaks can cause digestive problems.

 Diabetes Prevention and Digestive Health - Our Advice

-Prevent diabetes in degus by avoiding sugary fruits and vegetables.
-Our nutritional guide recommends unlimited hay, in addition to low-energy chunks, to keep the digestive system active.
+Prevent diabetes in degus by avoiding sugary vegetables and fruits.
+Our feeding guide recommends unlimited hay, along with low-energy pellets, to keep the digestive system active.
 Give your degu the best diet for a healthy life!

 Balanced Diet - Fat, Calcium and Protein

-The food should not be too greasy.
+Degu food should not be too fatty.
 Degus cannot digest fat well.
-Food containing sunflower seeds or peanuts, for example, is not suitable for degus because it contains too much fat.
+Food with sunflower seeds or peanuts for example is not suitable for degus because it contains too much fat.

-Dough food should not contain too much calcium.
-An excess of calcium is excreted through the urinary tract.
-Too much calcium can cause bladder stones or kidney stones.
-Once a degu has bladder or kidney stones, they can no longer be dissolved with food.
-The animal will need to be operated on by a veterinarian.
-So it is very important to prevent this.
+Degu food should not contain too much calcium.
+Excess calcium is excreted through the urinary tract.
+Excess calcium can cause bladder stones or kidney stones.
+Once a degu has bladder or kidney stones, this can no longer be solved with food.
+The animal will have to be operated on by a veterinarian.
+It is therefore very important to prevent this.
 However, a calcium deficiency is also not good.
 A degu does need calcium for its teeth and bones.
-Adult degus require a calcium content of 0.6%.
-For degus in growth this is 0.9%.
+Adult degus need a calcium content of 0.6%.
+For growing degus this is 0.9%.
 The calcium phosphorus ratio should be between 1.5:1 and 2:1.

-Strong Teeth and Chewing Pleasure - Fibers and Gnawing Wood
+Strong Teeth and Chewing Fun - Fibers and Gnawing Wood

-The fiber content in degu food should be around 20%.
-Degus also get a lot of fiber from the hay.
-Structure-rich fibers from hay ensure that the degu has to chew long and persistently.
-This chewing causes the molars to wear down.
-This is very important because the molars continue to grow for life.
-Molars that are too long cause pain and can cause the degu to eat less hay, for example, with all the consequences for digestion.
-In addition, prolonged chewing ensures that enzymes in the saliva begin digestion.
-Fiber is also crucial for the fermentation process in the appendix.
+The fibre content in degu food should be around 20%.
+Degus also get a lot of fibre from hay.
+Structural fibres from hay ensure that the degu has to chew for a long time and continuously.
+This chewing wears down the molars.
+This is very important because the molars continue to grow throughout life.
+Molars that are too long cause pain and can cause the degu to eat less hay, for example, with all the consequences for the digestion.
+In addition, prolonged chewing ensures that enzymes in the saliva already start the digestion.
+Fibres are also crucial for the fermentation process in the appendix.

-The appendix stool of the degu is rich in protein.
-This is then eaten again after which the proteins can be digested.
-Too high a protein content in the diet can prevent the degu from eating the appendix stool.
+The cecal feces of the degu are rich in protein.
+This is then eaten again, after which the proteins can be digested.
+Too much protein in the diet can cause the degu to stop eating the cecal feces.
 This can have negative consequences for health and digestion.

 Natural Treats - Approved Plant List